Nearly all orthodontic problems are evident by the age of 7-9 years.

 Patients should continue to see their general dentist for regular check-ups during the course of orthodontic treatment.

 At the completion of the orthodontic treatment, the braces are removed and retaining appliances are fitted to hold the teeth steady in their new position.
 These appliances may take the form of removable plates or a small wire fitted behind the front teeth.

 These devices play a crucial role in orthodontic treatment for, if they are not worn according to instructions, the teeth will tend to revert to their original position.

-Every night for approximately one year
+Every night for the first year or so

 - Every other night for a further few years

 Then phased down to no less than once a week indefinitely

 The aligned teeth are monitored periodically for several years after the retainers have been provided.